-Computer Information Systems (CIS) focuses on the application of computers in a business environment with an emphasis on the analysis and design of business information systems.
-Upon completion of program requirements, students are awarded the Associate in Applied Science (A.A.S.) degree.
+The Associate of Applied Sciences (A.A.S.) in Computer Information Systems focuses on the application of computers in a business environment with an emphasis on the analysis and design of business information systems.
+Upon successful completion of this program, graduates can either enter the workforce in entry-level positions or transfer to senior colleges, including New York City College of Technology and CUNY School of Professional Studies, to continue their undergraduate education.

 BMCC has articulation agreements with several four year colleges to allow you to seamlessly continue your education there.